 Fly into Bali via Ngurah Rai International Airport

 Cruise ships dock at the deep sea port of Padang Bai which is 2.5 hours drive from the hotel.
 Private yacht can dock at Benoa harbour, 25 minutes by car from the hotel.
 Adventurous travellers can drive from Java via the vehicular ferry, which arrives at Gilimanuk, West Bali.

-Shopaholics will be delighted to discover that Oberoi Hotel is near to The Seminyak Square Shopping Mall.
+Shopaholics will be delighted to discover that The Oberoi Beach Bali Resort is near to The Seminyak Square Shopping Mall.
 You can literally shop till you drop with so many shops with various brands.
 Females rejoice!
 Most of the shops are filled to the brim with branded bags, glasses and jewellery.

 A rock formation might not sound like much, but here it’s home to the ancient Hindu pilgrimage temple Pura Tanah Lot.
 Named “Land in the Sea”, Tanah Lot epitomizes the romantic island of Bali, and it’s plain to see why it’s unique setting against sunset backdrops make it Bali’s best scenic spot.